-Now, you need to power the keyboard, which you can do through a USB port attached directly to the PCB.
+Now, you need to power it, which you can do through a USB port attached directly to the PCB.

 Some keyboards come with an additional USB port, which you can use to connect other peripherals, like a receiver for a wireless mouse.

 Also, the PCB will have supporting circuitry if the mechanical keyboard comes with a knob.
-When you put all these components together, you won’t be surprised to learn that it can weigh over 3.5 oz (100 g).
+When you combine all these components, you won’t be surprised to learn that it can weigh over 3.5 oz (100 g).

-If you have a wireless mechanical keyboard, which you can connect via a receiver or Bluetooth, the transmitting components will be on the PCB.
+The transmitting components will be on the PCB if you have a wireless mechanical keyboard, which you can connect via a receiver or Bluetooth.

 6. Plate, Stabilizers, and Other Parts Affect the Weight

 The plate inside your mechanical keyboard plays an essential role.
-When you install the switches, you mount them on the keyboard plate, which ensures that the switches don’t move when you type.
+When you install the switches, you mount them on the keyboard plate, ensuring they don’t move when you type.

 However, this isn’t its only job, as it also influences the sound the keys make when it comes in contact with the plate.
-You get a higher pitch sound if you go for stiffer materials, like aluminum, brass, or stainless steel.
+You get a higher pitch sound if you use stiffer materials, like aluminum, brass, or stainless steel.

 You can also get a deeper sound by opting for flexible options like FR4 or other similar plastic-based materials.
-You may also find carbon fiber plates inside if you pick up premium mechanical keyboards.
+If you pick up premium mechanical keyboards, you may also find carbon fiber plates inside.

 Stiffer materials are heavier as they easily weigh over 1.7 oz (50 g).

-Another keyboard component that adds to the weight of the mechanical keyboard is stabilizers.
-When you examine a mechanical keyboard, you’ll notice that not all keys are the same size.
+Another component that adds to the weight of the mechanical keyboard is stabilizers.
+When you examine it, you’ll notice that not all keys are the same size.